-Expenditure variables on the 2009 home health event file have been rounded to the nearest penny.
-Person-level expenditure information released on the 2009 Person-Level Expenditure File was rounded to the nearest dollar.
-It should be noted that using the 2009 MEPS event files to create person-level totals will yield slightly different totals than those on the person-level expenditure file.
+Expenditure variables on the 2011 home health event file have been rounded to the nearest penny.
+Person-level expenditure information released on the MEPS 2011 Full Year Consolidated File was rounded to the nearest dollar.
+It should be noted that using the 2011 MEPS event files to create person-level totals will yield slightly different totals than those on the consolidated file.
 These differences are due to rounding only.
 Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditure file for that source of payment.
 This difference is also an artifact of rounding only.
-Please see the MEPS 2009 Appendix File, HC-126I, for details on such rounding differences.
+Please see the MEPS 2011 Appendix File, HC-144I, for details on such rounding differences.

-3.0 Sample Weight (PERWT09F)
+3.0 Sample Weight (PERWT11F)